lg08/dino/README.md

 ## 🦕 Generated D<small>INO</small>s

-This section lists datasets that we have generated using D<small>INO</small>.
+This section lists datasets that we used as our model datasets as we attempt to reproduce baseline results.

 | Dataset | Description | Link |
 | :------ | :---------- | :--- |